JCCDex/jccWalletExtension/USER_AGREEMENT.md

 ### 5.2 Sophistication and Risk of Cryptographic Systems ###

-By utilizing the Service or interacting with the Content or platform in any way, you represent that you understand the inherent risks associated with cryptographic systems; and warrant that you have an understanding of the usage and intricacies of native cryptographic tokens, like Ether (ETH) and Bitcoin (BTC), smart contract based tokens such as those that follow the Ethereum Token Standard (https://github.com/ethereum/EIPs/issues/20), and blockchain-based software systems.
+By utilizing the Service or interacting with the Content or platform in any way, you represent that you understand the inherent risks associated with cryptographic systems; and warrant that you have an understanding of the usage and intricacies of native cryptographic tokens, like Ether (ETH) and Bitcoin (BTC), smart contract based tokens such as those that follow the Jingtum Token Standard (https://github.com/ethereum/EIPs/issues/20), and blockchain-based software systems.

 ### 5.3 Risk of Regulatory Actions in One or More Jurisdictions ###

-MetaMask and ETH could be impacted by one or more regulatory inquiries or regulatory action, which could impede or limit the ability of MetaMask to continue to develop, or which could impede or limit your ability to access or use the Service or Ethereum blockchain.
+MetaMask and ETH could be impacted by one or more regulatory inquiries or regulatory action, which could impede or limit the ability of MetaMask to continue to develop, or which could impede or limit your ability to access or use the Service or Jingtum blockchain.

 ### 5.4 Risk of Weaknesses or Exploits in the Field of Cryptography ###